To Survive The Retail Apocalypse, Keep Moving

 People are complicated, and so are stores.
 It’s very hard to work out in advance which promotions have moving power and which have stopping power.
 Which is why testing is so important, as the difference between the two is so important.

-In one study we did, for Hershey’s, we tested two promotions.
+One study we did was for Hershey’s.
+Using our market research platform, we tested two promotions.
 One was a generic brand promotion with the brand’s logo prominent.
 The other was tied to a recent, popular ad campaign and showed stills from the ads.
 Surprisingly, the prominent branding backfired and created stopping power: slower decisions and less money spent.
 The advertising prime created moving power, and higher spend.

 It might seem we’ve come a long way from the retail apocalypse.
 Better promotions can’t save a failing brand by themselves.
 But they can help the survivors prosper.
 To survive as a retailer – or a brand who depends on them – you need every advantage you can get.
 That’s why testing promotional ideas to uncover which have moving power is so important.